simsam8/exam_recap_367a/README.md

 ## How to use

 1. Clone the repo.
-2. Run `./picker.sh` on linux and mac, `./picker.ps1` on windows.
+2. Run `./picker.sh` on linux and mac, `picker.bat` on windows.
 This displays a random paper.

 ## How to contribute